 Let’s get straight to the point.
 HDMI cable ITSELF does not cause any lags whatsoever if it is visibly and physically in good condition – which most of the time HDMI cables are.

-There is nothing inherently wrong with the HDMI cable, the connector or the port itself in majority of the cases that would lead to a lag.
-Unless you have a physically damaged HDMI connector on the cable or a damaged HDMI port, you cannot put the blame of an input lag on the HDMI cable itself.
+In most cases, there is nothing inherently wrong with the HDMI cable, the connector, or the port itself that would lead to a lag.
+Unless you have a physically damaged HDMI connector on the cable or a damaged HDMI port, you cannot blame an input lag on the HDMI cable itself.

-But this does not mean you won’t feel any delays while using HDMI cables with your TV.
-The input lag that you see has nothing to do with the HDMI interface at all.
+But this does not mean you won’t feel delays while using HDMI cables with your TV.
+The input lag you see has nothing to do with the HDMI interface.
 Instead, it has to do with processing that has to be done by chips on the TV.

 The better the microchips, the lower will be the input lag.